Suman-de-bista/Suman-de-bista/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m currently working on something Cool!
-- 🌱 I’m currently learning Redux, TypeScript and Tailwind CSS.
+- 🌱 I’m currently learning Redux and Tailwind CSS.
 - 📫 How to reach me: Mail me at sumanbista2012@gmail.com